wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 1. Navigate in Chrome to [github](https://github.com).
 Create an account if you don't already have one.

-1. Within the github site, navigage to [https://github.com/wevote/WeVoteServer](https://github.com/wevote/WeVoteServer) Create a fork of wevote/WeVoteServer.git by selecting the "Fork" button (upper right of screen)
+1. Within the github site, navigage to [https://github.com/wevote/WeVoteServer](https://github.com/wevote/WeVoteServer).
+    Create a fork of wevote/WeVoteServer.git by selecting the "Fork" button (in the upper right of screen).

 1. In PyCharm, check out the project development branch from github